Zenara

 What clinical design taught me about hierarchy.

 Every product has an information hierarchy.
-Most products get away with an approximate one - users can compensate, reread, search.
+Most products get away with an approximate one — users can compensate, reread, search.
 Clinical tools can't offer that margin.
+Zenara Assist's AI can surface ten findings, suggest a diagnosis that standard screening missed, and reconstruct six months of patient history in seconds.
+But if the design doesn't tell the clinician what to do with that in the time they have, the intelligence is wasted.
 When the user is a clinician and the context is a patient visit, the hierarchy isn't a design preference.
 It's a clinical instrument.